– the original German version of these statutes was certified by Notary Professor Alexander Freys on 16 April 2019 –

-(1) The advisory board provides the organization with expert advice and supports it in the realization of its charitable goals.
+(1) The advisory board provides the organization with expert advice and supports it in the realization of its non-profit goals.

-(2) The advisory board consists of personalities who have made generally recognized achievements or gained special practical experience in science, political education, science communication, the media, and public life in general.
+(2) The advisory board consists of personalities who have made generally recognized achievements or gained special practical experience in academia, political education, academic communication, the media, and public life in general.
 The advisory board shall consist of at least 15 and at most 30 members.

 (3) The members of the advisory board are appointed and dismissed by the management after approval by the associates’ assembly.

 (4) The members of the advisory board are appointed for a period of three years.
 Re-appointment is permissible.
 The members are heard before a new member is appointed.

 a) develop and issue recommendations on all activities of the organization;